A Unified Framework for Fast Large-Scale Portfolio Optimization: Modeling Stock Returns

-The major differences compared with the classical factor models described above are: \begin{itemize} \item[(i)] the IPCA model, similarly to BARRA's factor model, assumes that the alphas $\alpha_{i,t}$ and the factor loadings $\boldsymbol{\beta}_{i,t} \in \mathbb{R}^{K\times 1}$ are time dependent; however, differently than the BARRA's factor model, it assumes that they are implicitly observed via
+The major distinctions from the classical factor models discussed previously are: \begin{itemize} \item[(i)] The IPCA model, analogous to BARRA's factor model, posits that the alphas $\alpha_{i,t}$ and the factor loadings $\boldsymbol{\beta}_{i,t} \in \mathbb{R}^{K\times 1}$ are time-dependent.
+However, unlike BARRA's model, it assumes they are implicitly observed through